technosmarter/modern-blog-cms-in-php-and-mysql/README.md

 <strong>30.
 Simple installer –</strong>
 As we have discussed above this is modern blog web application in PHP , you can install buy simple form .
 Just fill out the details and done.

+# How to install modern blog system in PHP
+We have created a simple installer with this blog system in PHP.
+You can easily install blog system on local server or live server .
+1. First , get  href="https://technosmarter.com/item/modern-blog-cms-in-php-with-mysql-database">Modern blog CMS in PHP with MYSQL database | PHP blog scripts</a> zip file.
+2.You can watch complete demo from there .
+3. Extrat zip file and upload on your server .
+4. create a database and open blog URL in your browser.
+5. You will see an installation form.
+Fill up the details like - host , database name , database password and database username .
+6. Create user and that's it .
+You can <a href="https://technosmarter.com/contact">contact</a> for instalation support for modern blog system in PHP.